 Hiring International Students

-Note: Any sort of compensation is considered payment, including housing, buying books, stipends, etc. Please contact the International Services Office at email@example.com if you have questions about compensation.
+Be aware that any sort of compensation is considered payment, including housing, buying books, stipends, etc. Please consult the Department of Labor’s fact sheet on internships (#71).

-For paid internships, the student must apply for CPT authorization on their I-20 form (student visa).
-It is the student’s responsibility to do this, and there is no cost or responsibility to the employer.
-The international student should then be paid through your regular payroll process.
+For paid internships, the student must apply for CPT authorization from the ISO in advance of any work activities.
+It is the student’s responsibility to do this, but they will need an official offer letter well in advance of their scheduled start date.
+There is no cost to the student or the employer.
+Once the international student has obtained a new I-20 document authorizing the employment, they should then be paid through your regular payroll process.

 You may hire the international student through your regular payroll with an I-9 form.
 Please check with your accountant or immigration attorney to determine appropriate tax withholding, if necessary.

 Candidates holding a degree in STEM fields (science, technology, engineering, mathematics or economics) are eligible to apply for a 24-month extension of their OPT.
 To submit their application, a contractual training agreement must be submitted to ISO and the employer must be enrolled in the E-Verify federal employment tracking system.
 If you are interested in assisting an OPT student with obtaining this 24-month extension, please contact ISO or consult with your immigration attorney.

 H1B Visa - Longer-term Work (12/18+ months - 6 years)

 If you wish to continue employing an international student beyond the 12 or 18 months of OPT/AT, you will need to sponsor them for an H-1B visa.
 An H-1B visa is good for three years, with the option to extend to a total of six years.
 You need to apply for this three to four months prior to the OPT allowance ending, however the H-1B quota is making this more difficult.